Owura Edwards

-Owura Nsiah Edwards (born 10 April 2001) is an English footballer who plays as a winger for club Colchester United.
+Owura Nsiah Edwards (born 10 April 2001) is an English footballer who plays as a winger for EFL League One club Peterborough United.

 Edwards started his career at Newport County and had a loan spell at Mangotsfield United prior to joining Bristol City in summer 2019.
 Following loan spells at Bath City and Grimsby Town, he made his first-team debut for Bristol City in January 2021.
 He joined Exeter City on loan for the 2021–22 season, but was recalled in January and spent the second half of the season on loan at Colchester United.
 In June 2022 he was signed on loan to Ross County.

 Career

 Early career

 Edwards started his career at Newport County, and joined Mangotsfield United on a work experience loan in February 2019.
 In summer 2019, Edwards joined Bristol City after they agreed a compensation fee with his previous youth team Newport County, and joined Bath City on a season-long loan.
 Edwards made his debut for Bath City on 3 September 2019 in a 3–0 victory over Hampton & Richmond Borough.
 He made 3 appearances across the 2019–20 season for Bath City.